Article first published May 2011, updated April 2020

-When it comes to subscribe forms, it looks like the difference between being making it the most loved, or most hated design element on your site comes down to shades of gray.
+When it comes to subscribe forms, it looks like the difference between creating the most-loved or most-hated design element on your site comes down to shades of grey—quite literally.

 “In last week’s study, this (lightbox design) worked well, just as many other lightbox designs have performed swimmingly in our previous usability studies.”

-So, what makes the Flight of the Conchords lightbox superior to this overlay?
+So what makes the Webjet lightbox superior to this overlay?
 The dimming effect.
 This is put eloquently in the 2008 study, which states:

 “The lightbox benefit is obvious: it’s impossible for users to overlook the only bright part of the screen.
 This is in stark contrast to many traditional designs, where users often remain blissfully ignorant of notifications that are camouflaged within busy pages.”

-The overriding problem with the later design is that it in no way stands out from the busy (and not particularly attractive) page below it, creating a visually confused look in which the reader doesn’t know whether to look at the site logo, the prominent ‘Signup Here’ button, or the prompt to subscribe.
-Plus, the overlay has no visual consistency at all with rest of the site, even going as far as using a totally different set of (crappy) fonts.
+The overriding problem with the later design is that it, in no way, stands out from the busy (and not particularly attractive) page below it, creating a confusing visual in which the reader doesn’t know whether to look at the site logo, the prominent “Signup Here” button, or the prompt to subscribe.
+Plus, the overlay has no visual consistency at all with the rest of the site, even going as far as using a totally different set of fonts.